IdlanDeBruyne/MathCompentencySurveyOOP2023/README.md

 The MoE would like to be able to do the following calculation over the years :
 Get the score for a particular school in a particular year list out the average score for each school list out the standard deviation for each school sort the list

+NOTE // Make sure the codes is in ONE PACKAGE